 "CAWDOR, par. and vil.-- par., partly in Inverness-shire but chiefly in Nairnshire, 29,366 ac., pop.
 1070; vil., in co. and 5½ miles SW. of Nairn; P.O.
 Adjacent is Cawdor Castle (1454), seat of the Earl of Cawdor, a fine specimen of the true baronial castle of feudal times.
 The legend that King Duncan was murdered here is wholly without historical foundation."

-John Bartholomew, Gazetteer of the British Isles, (1887)
+Extract from John Bartholomew's Gazetteer of the British Isles, (1887)